-Messr.
-Guy Bernstein, Avi Zakay and Ms. Naamit Salomon were re-elected as directors at our 2021 annual general meeting of shareholders to serve as directors until our 2022 annual general meeting of shareholders.

 Messrs.
+Guy Bernstein, Avi Zakay, Sami Totah and Ms. Naamit Salomon were re-elected as directors at our May 13, 2024 annual general meeting of shareholders to serve as directors until our next annual general meeting of shareholders.

-Sagi Schliesser and Ron Ettlinger are serving as external directors pursuant to the provisions of the Israeli Companies Law for their second three-year terms.
+Mr. Sagi Schliesser is serving as external director pursuant to the provisions of the Israeli Companies Law for his third three-year term.